maticnetwork/nightfall-sdk/README.md

 Once you are on the correct network, import a ganache account with Test token to be able to execute transactions.

-You can use the ganache account with a private key stated in the .env config [above](https://github.com/maticnetwork/nightfall-sdk#environment-setup).
+You can use the Ganache account with a private key stated in the [.env config](https://github.com/maticnetwork/nightfall-sdk#environment-setup).

 ### Error handling